Texmaco Perkasa: Truck

 The transmission adopts the famous German brand ZF, while the axle used is licensed from Eaton America.
 For the civilian version, Perkasa markets 3 truck variants, namely Perkasa T30H (tractor head), Perkasa Bromo 195 ps 4×2, and Perkasa Bromo 220 ps 6×4.
+All production model of Perkasa used Leyland derived cabin.
 Perkasa also has one truck prototype called Laskar, a tractor head that uses the cabin from DAF.

 Bus

 The bus version is produced in 3 types, the first is front engined with code B 07 A, second rear engined with code B 07 B, B 07 Bi, the third is B 07 BiS for the ones with Turbo Intercooler engines.
 All variants of the Perkasa bus production use engines licensed from Steyr Motors GmbH, headquartered in Austria, type WD612 6-cylinder inline configuration of 6,500 cc with a power output of 195 PS (for types B 07 A and B 07 B) 220 PS for type B 07 BI, and 240 PS for the BiS type, and in 1997 this engine also passed the Euro 2 emission test in Europe.

 The engine is assembled with the chassis in Purwakarta, and combined it with the ZF transmission.
 This German-imported transmission is used for the Perkasa Bus series A (front) and B (rear).
 The transmission used ZF6s-680 which has a short-ratio character, and for an engine that uses a Turbo Intercooler, Perkasa paired it with the ZF6S-90 which has a longer gear ratio.

 The chassis itself consists of two variants with a length of 11,325 mm for the front engine and 11,675 mm for the rear engine variant.
 The wheelbase is 5,800 mm (A, front engine) and 6,000 mm (B), almost the same as the wheelbase of the Hino RG, equipped with the American-manufactured Eaton front-rear axle.
 In the specifications, the front axle can withstand loads of 7,725 kg and for the rear can withstand up to 10.5 tons.
 The vehicle has full air brake system S-Cam, where the drum has a diameter of 419 mm x 160 mm.